cablehead/stacks/README.md

 - on Delete:
     - make sure parent stack's last_touched is being bumped
     - it'd be nice to animate the parent stack moving to the top of the list

-- Edit a stack name
-    - Should just be an input field, not a textarea

 ### Stretch